trixi-framework/Trixi.jl/docs/src/index.md

    julia --project=@.
    ```

-Either way, since the postprocessing tool Trixi2Vtk typically do not need to be modified,
+Either way, since the postprocessing tool Trixi2Vtk typically does not need to be modified,
 it is recommended to install it as a normal package by executing
 ```julia
 julia> import Pkg